Gretkas/ML-Project-CPP/README.md

 cmake ..
 make
 ```
-after this is done move your MNIST files into a folder call dataset, and move the datasets folder into the build directory.
+after this is done move your MNIST files into a folder call dataset, and move the dataset folder into the build directory.

 ## Dependencies